pedrojose1999/pedrojose1999/README.md

 - 👋 Hi, I’m @pedrojose1999
 - 👀 I’m interested in ...
 Tecnology, Science and geopolitics
 - 🌱 I’m currently learning ...
-Java, JavaScript, HTML and CSS
+JavaScript, HTML and CSS
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...